ibm-cloud-docs/power-iaas/network-architecture.md

 ## Private IPSec connection
 {: #private-ipsec}

 You can use the **IBM Cloud IPSec VPN** service to connect into your existing IBM Cloud network.
 Inside the IBM Cloud network, you can use the IBM Cloud VRA to connect to your Power Systems Virtual Server instance.
+As a part of this networking scenario, there is a GRE tunnel beteween a switch inside the Power colo and the edge gateway inside the IBM Cloud.

   ![Power Systems Virtual Server private IPSec connection](./images/network-private-ipsec.png "Power Systems Virtual Server private IPSec connection"){: caption="Figure 2.
 Power Systems Virtual Server private IPSec connection" caption-side="bottom"}

 ## Private Direct Link connection
 {: #private-direct-link}

 You can use a **private Direct Link** connection to connect into your existing IBM Cloud network.
+As a part of this networking scenario, there is a GRE tunnel beteween a switch inside the Power colo and the edge gateway inside the IBM Cloud.

   ![Power Systems Virtual Server private Direct Link connection](./images/network-private-direct-link.png "Power Systems Virtual Server private Direct Link connection"){: caption="Figure 3.
 Power Systems Virtual Server private Direct Link connection" caption-side="bottom"}